Williams sisters rivalry

 The sisters are nonetheless personally very close.
-They won 22 titles when playing doubles together, including 14 majors and 3 Olympic gold medals.
+They won 22 titles from 23 finals playing doubles together, including 14 majors from 14 finals, and 3 Olympic gold medals from 3 finals.

 History

 1998–2000

 Serena and Venus Williams played their first professional match against each other in the second round of the 1998 Australian Open.
 Venus won 7–6(4), 6–1.
 The match was described as "subpar".
 They played again in the quarterfinals of the Italian Open, the first clay court tournament of Serena's career, which Venus won 6–4, 6–2.
 Together they won two doubles titles.

 Their next match was almost a year later in the final of the 1999 Lipton International Players Championships in Key Biscayne, Florida.
 Serena was coming off her first two tournament titles, but Venus won the match 6–1, 4–6, 6–4.
 The match was the first singles final between sisters on the WTA tour and was described by their father as a "bullfight".
 Serena won her first professional singles match against Venus later that year in the final of the Grand Slam Cup.
 Serena was coming off her first Grand Slam championship at the US Open and defeated her elder sister, and defending champion, 6–1, 3–6, 6–3.
 Venus was the only top player up to this point that Serena had not yet defeated.
 Together, they won three doubles titles, two of them being majors: the French Open and the U.S. Open.

 Entering their next match in the semifinals of Wimbledon in 2000 (their first match against each other on grass), Serena was the favorite.
 However, the victory went to Venus 6–2, 7–6(3), who would go on to win the Wimbledon trophy for her first Grand Slam singles title.
 They teamed up to win the Wimbledon doubles title and later the Olympic gold medal.
 Venus's career advantage now stood at 4–1.